 The project area has completely revegetated on its own.
 The vegetation in some places is 5-7 feet high.
 The change from open water to marsh is dramatic.

-Similar and synergistic projects include another CWPPRA project (BA-48), a State of Louisiana (BA-43EB) funded project, and a large-scale marsh restoration project financed by the Deep Water Horizon funds currently in design.
+Similar and synergistic projects include another CWPPRA project (BA-48), a State of Louisiana (BA-43EB) funded project, and a large-scale marsh restoration project currently under construction financed by the Deepwater Horizon Natural Resource Damage Assessment.
 These projects all use the river sediment and pipeline delivery concepts first implemented by the Bayou Dupont project and the conveyance route and infrastructure left in place.

 EPA is proud to be the CWPPRA federal sponsor of the Bayou Dupont projects.
 We would like to thank our project partners, including the Louisiana Coastal Protection and Restoration Authority.